3man75/Flask_Website/README.md

-This is a small Flask application that requests an image from an API to see a dog picture.
+This is a small Flask application takes an online dog API called DOG CEO and takes information from the API.
+This includes JSON data from all available species of dogs as well as Dog pictures that show everyones favorite furry friends.

-It has an HTLM file for the website and an API to hold the backend of the website where the calls are made.
+Data Requests are done in the API file and later accessed by the Main.py file.